DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 {% endhighlight %}
 ```

-## Features that will fail compilation with `@binaryCompatible`
+## Features that will fail compilation with `@stableABI`
 The features listed below have complex encodings that may change in future versions.
 We prefer not to compromise on them.
-Most of those features can be simulated in a binary compatible way by writing a verbose re-impelemtation
+Most of those features can be simulated in a binary compatible way by writing a verbose re-implemtation
 which won't rely on desugaring performed inside compiler.
 Note that while those features are prohibited in the public API, they can be safely used inside bodies of the methods.